How to choose a perfect high school in the United States and secure a partial scholarship

 Some US High Schools can vary in size from 50 to 2000 students.
 They can be located close to big cities or towns or they can be located in very small areas.
-Even if you like smaller schools, we recommend that the school you choose has at least 100 students.
+Even if you like smaller schools, we recommend that the school you choose have at least 100 students.
 These institutions tend to have better resources to offer their students.
 There are important questions that you should ask yourself before making your final choice – How close is the school to an international airport?
 What percent of students are international?
 What is the surrounding area like?

 Academics, sports and extracurricular activities

 For a full high school experience, make sure your future school has a wide choice of subjects and offers AP classes (especially if you are thinking of attending college in the future).
 It is worth checking if you can participate in all sports as some public schools may limit access to sports for international students.
 Private day and boarding schools offer free access to all sports!
 Interested in pursuing your passion?
 Find a club that matches your interest.
 Usually the biggest schools have more clubs, sports and classes to choose from!

 Know the difference between “Christian” and “Catholic” High Schools

 You may often see the words “Christian” or “Catholic” in American High Schools’ names.
 Christian and Catholic Schools are NOT the same in the US.